jpfitzinger/tidyfit/README.md

 1. Access the fitted model
 2. Predict
-3. Access a tibble of estimated parameters
+3. Access a data frame of estimated parameters
 4. Use additional generics

 The **fitted tidyFit models** are stored as an `R6` class in the